mattbierner/blog.mattbierner.com/_posts/2015-09-21-stupid-template-tricks-template-assembler.md

 constexpr auto edi = GeneralPurposeRegister<4, 7>{};
 ```

 The complete source also defines 16bit, 8bit, and 64 bit registers.
-Segment registers and SIMD regiters are currently not supported.
+Segment registers and SIMD registers are currently not supported.

 # Immediates
 Immediates are constant values, such as `0` or `-42`.
 We'll only worry about integer immediate values for now.
 All the actual instruction encoding will be implemented using templates, so we have to find a way to encode a value like `-42` as a type.